 Malicious Email Mitigation Strategies

-- Socially-engineered emails containing malicious attachments and embedded links have been observed by the Australian Signals Directorate (ASD) being used in targeted cyber intrusions against organisations.
+Socially-engineered emails containing malicious attachments and embedded links have been observed by the Australian Cyber Security Centre (ACSC) being used in targeted cyber intrusions against organisations

-- This document has been developed by ASD in collaboration with local and international partners to provide mitigation strategies for the security risk posed by malicious emails.
+This document has been developed to provide mitigation strategies for the security risk posed by malicious emails.
 It should be read in conjunction with the advice on email security and content filtering contained in the Australian Government Information Security Manual (ISM).

 Block password-protected archives and unidentifiable or encrypted attachments

-- Content within password protected archives cannot be trusted since email content filters cannot decrypt and inspect their contents.
+Content within password protected archives can’t be trusted since email content filters can’t decrypt and inspect their contents.
 Any protected archive or otherwise encrypted attachments should be blocked until such time that they can be deemed safe.
 Unidentifiable content is less of a security risk if effective whitelisting and file typing of attachments is used.
 Where organisations have corporately-approved encrypted email communications, such as S/MIME or PGP, these can be whitelisted to prevent disruption to legitimate business.

 Perform automated dynamic analysis of attachments run in a sandbox